 We are self-insured for certain risks, including, employer provided medical benefits, workers' compensation, property and casualty, tax errors and omissions, and claims related to POM.
 These programs maintain various self-insured retentions.
-For all but POM in companyowned offices, commercial insurance is purchased in excess of the self-insured retentions.
+For all but POM in company-owned offices and employer provided medical benefits, commercial insurance is purchased in excess of the self-insured retentions.
 We accrue estimated losses for self-insured retentions using actuarial models and assumptions based on historical loss experience.

 We have a deferred compensation plan that permits certain employees to defer portions of their compensation and accrue income on the deferred amounts.
-Included in deferred revenue and other liabilities is \$15.0 million and \$15.1 million as of April 30, 2021 and 2020, respectively, reflecting our obligation under these plans.
+Included in deferred revenue and other liabilities is \$10.5 million, \$14.7 million and \$15.0 million as of June 30, 2022, June 30, 2021 and April 30, 2021, respectively, reflecting our obligation under these plans.

-On August 5, 2020, we entered into a Program Management Agreement with Meta.
-Under the Program Management Agreement and its ancillary agreements and related product schedules, Meta acts as the bank provider of H&R Block-branded financial products.
-EAs are originated by Meta, and pursuant to our participation agreement, we purchase a 90% participation interest in each advance made by Meta.
+Emerald Advances are originated by Pathward, and pursuant to our participation agreement, we purchase a 90% participation interest in each advance made by Pathward.
 See note 4 for additional information about these balances.

-Refund Advance loans are originated by Meta and offered to certain assisted U.S. tax preparation clients, based on client eligibility as determined by Meta.
-We pay fees based on loan size and customer type.
-The fees are intended to cover expected loan losses and payments to capital providers, among other items.
-We have provided two guarantees related to this agreement.
+Refund Advance loans are originated by Pathward and offered to certain assisted U.S. tax preparation clients, based on client eligibility as determined by Pathward.
+We pay fees primarily based on loan size and customer type.

 We have provided a guarantee up to \$18.0 million related to certain loans to clients prior to the IRS accepting electronic filing.
-We accrued an estimated liability of \$2.6 million at April 30, 2021 related to this guarantee.
-Additionally, we provided a guarantee for loans to virtual assisted clients.
-There is no maximum exposure under this guarantee.
-At April 30, 2021, we had no amounts accrued under this guarantee and we do not expect that a material amount will be paid for this guarantee under anticipated loss scenarios.
-As of April 30, 2020, we had accrued \$5.4 million under the RA guarantee arrangements with our prior bank partner, and we paid \$2.1 million, net of recoveries, related to that guarantee during the fiscal year ended April 30, 2021.
+We accrued an estimated liability of \$0.6 million at June 30, 2022 related to this guarantee.
+As of June 30, 2021 and April 30, 2021 we had \$2.6 million accrued under the RA guarantee agreement, and we paid \$2.6 million, net of recoveries, related to that guarantee during the fiscal year ended June 30, 2022.

 We offer POM to U.S. and Canadian clients, whereby we (1) represent our clients if they are audited by a taxing authority, and (2) assume the cost, subject to certain limits, of additional taxes owed by a client resulting from errors attributable to H&R Block.
 The additional taxes paid under POM have a cumulative limit of \$6,000 for U.S. clients and \$3,000 CAD for Canadian clients with respect to the federal, state/provincial and local tax returns we prepared for applicable clients during the taxable year protected by POM.
-A loss on POM would be recognized if the sum of expected costs for services exceeded unearned revenue.
+A loss on POM would be recognized if the sum of expected costs for services exceeded uncarned revenue.